open-traffic-generator/otg-examples/hybrid/fp-b2b/README.md

 > The static binding supports ATE based testing with a real hardware device.
 It assumes that there is one ATE hooked up to one DUT in the testbed, and their ports are connected pairwise.

-Although original intent of `static binding` is to describe a connection between the ATE and a hardware Device Under Test (DUT), it can also be described a back-2-back ATE setup, w/o a DUT.
+Although original intent of `static binding` is to describe a connection between the ATE and a hardware Device Under Test (DUT), it can also be used to describe a back-2-back ATE setup, w/o a DUT.
 Such setup is helpful to validate basic ATE operations within FeatureProfiles test framework.
-In this lab, we're using [otgb2b.binding](otgb2b.binding) to describe such back-2-back ATE connection.
+In this lab, we're using [otgb2b.binding](otgb2b.binding) paired with [otgb2b.testbed](https://github.com/open-traffic-generator/featureprofiles/blob/static/feature/experimental/otg_only/otgb2b.testbed) testbed specification to describe such back-2-back ATE connection.

 ## Prerequisites